Policy and Hiring Guidelines

-Career Services will no longer post domestic employment positions (e.g. nannies/babysitters, care givers, private tutors, housekeepers, drivers, gardeners, etc.).
+Center for Career Readiness will no longer post domestic employment positions (e.g. nannies/babysitters, care givers, private tutors, housekeepers, drivers, gardeners, etc.).
 To staff domestic positions, please refer to services such as Care.com, United Way, or Craigslist.
 (Please note that, as a matter of course, we refer UNC students who are interested in domestic employment positions to the websites noted above.)

 - International Opportunities

 International job and internship opportunities may be subject to verification with a variety of internal and external resources, including the U.S. Department of State.